ryantrainor/ryantrainor.github.io/_pages/chente.md

 # Dance, Justice, and History

-I had the privilege to see Chente perform many times, and we shared several conversations while he was enrolled in an astronomy class called *A History of Space and Time* that met down the hall from my office.
+I had the privilege to see Chente perform many times, and we shared several conversations while he was enrolled in an astronomy class called *Changing Concepts of the Universe* that met down the hall from my office.
 We spoke and exchanged occasional emails about about astronomy, social justice, and understanding ourselves and our world through studying the past.
 One of the last messages I exchanged with Chente occurred soon after his graduation in May 2021.
 His last email to me from his school account included the following words: